Heat transfer enhancement in turbulent boundary layers with a pulsed slot jet in crossflow: Results and discussion on heat transfer

 A summary of the main non-actuated case and steady-jet actuation features is included in table~\ref{tab:steady-jet} for reference, including the relative enhancement $E=\overline{Nu}_{\mathrm{sj}}/\overline{Nu}_0 -1 $.

-With regard to the actuated flow case, the parametric study covers a wide space of the two actuation parameters: carrier actuation frequency $f$ from $25\mathrm{Hz}$ to $300\mathrm{Hz}$ in steps of $25\mathrm{Hz}$, and duty cycle $DC$ limited to $25\%$, $50\%$ and $75\%$.
+Concerning the actuated flow case, the parametric study covers a wide space of the two actuation parameters: carrier actuation frequency $f$ from $25\mathrm{Hz}$ to $300\mathrm{Hz}$ in steps of $25\mathrm{Hz}$, and duty cycle $DC$ limited to $25\%$, $50\%$ and $75\%$.
 The combination of frequencies and duty cycles gathers $36$ control laws together with the steady-jet actuation and the non-actuated TBL.